madeden/blogposts/k8s-bare-metal/readme.md

 The installation sequence comes in 2 phases

-1. Installation of CoreOS on the metal: this is just dumping the OS on the first disk and rebooting
+1. Installation of CoreOS on the metal: this is just dumping the OS on the first disk, downloading config files and rebooting
-2. Configuration of CoreOS to become master, worker, or even other things (it is a cloud init file like on the cloud, so this blog can be adapted to other setups)
+2. Configuration of CoreOS to become master, worker, or even other things on the second boot (it is a cloud init file like on the cloud, so this blog can be adapted to other setups)

-Let us create the files required for this:
+Let us look at the files required for this in our tree:

 ```
 .